Course Outline

 Format:

-The exam will consist of multiple-choice and short answer questions for a total of 100 marks and will be based on the materials covered in the course workshops and field trip as well as the course learning materials including the online Praxis Australia training modules.
+The exam will consist of a combination of multiple-choice and short answer questions (total 100 marks).
+It will be based on the materials covered in the course workshops and field trip as well as the course learning materials including the online Praxis Australia training modules.

 Criteria: